Lam-Thai/ILHT-rice-era/docs/index.md

 ## Intended Users

-- Beginners to Intermediate developers who need to protect the sensitive data in the server.
+- Intermediate level developers who need to protect the sensitive data in the server.
-- Software development teams currently working on a moderate to big web-application.
+- Software development teams working on web-applications that need data security.

 ## User Specification